RetroReVamped/Ayumu-s-Crafting-Buddy/README.md

 ## 🌟 Overview

-**Ayumu’s Crafting Buddy** is a standalone desktop that helps you manage, view, and explore **crafting recipes** with support for:
+**Ayumu’s Crafting Buddy** is a standalone desktop app that helps you view and explore **crafting recipes** with support for:

 - Raw materials and craftable items
+- **Full cost breakdown and raw material summary**
 - Multi-step crafting chains
 - Multiple recipe variations per item
-- Full cost breakdown and raw material summary
 - Integrated image previews and descriptions
 - Simple and cozy EO-style UI
+- **More items coming soon...**

 ---